b101010/currency_api/readme.md

 # Currency API
-Simple API which returns the vaule of a given currency on a given date.
+Simple API which returns the currency value for the specified date.

 ## Local setup
 ```bash